brycewray/hugo-site/content/posts/2019/07/lessons-learned.md

 ## Docs are a nearly universal problem

 Yes, we have to talk about SSGs’ documentation.
-It pretty much all sucks *for non-devs*---Hugo's, too, although I would say Hugo's sucks *less*, probably because it's been around several more years than many of the other SSGs that hold more prominence these days, and thus there's been more time for people to write and tweak the docs.
+It pretty much all sucks *for non-devs* --- Hugo's, too, although I would say Hugo's sucks *less*, probably because it's been around several more years than many of the other SSGs that hold more prominence these days, and thus there's been more time for people to write and tweak the docs.

 In one of my past Work Lives, I wrote user manuals for fax machines.
 (Obviously, this was a *long* time ago.)
 Our team prided ourselves on "writing for Grandma," as we put it then, because our products were bought by people of all ages and experience levels.[^ageism] Thus, I am acutely aware how far short SSGs’ docs fall when it comes to being understandable by people outside the narrow circle of their own community, and sometimes even some *within* it.